Spacial/awesome-systools/README.md

 - [open-guides/og-aws: 📙 Amazon Web Services — a practical guide](https://github.com/open-guides/og-aws)
 - [Maintaining your AWS infrastructure](https://medium.com/faun/maintaining-your-aws-infrastructure-a4ae6ced8a74)
 - [bottlerocket](https://github.com/bottlerocket-os/bottlerocket): An operating system designed for hosting containers
+- [consoleme](https://github.com/Netflix/consoleme): ConsoleMe consolidates the management of multiple AWS accounts into a single interface.
+It allows your end-users and administrators to get credentials for your different accounts, and allows your users/administrators to manage or request cloud permissions.

 ### Nextcloud